 where As is average solar altitude in degrees.
 Anderson found the coefficient 1.18 and the exponent -0.77 vary only slightly with cloud height and coverage.

 For the ice surface, a functional representation of albedo has not been established.
-Reported values for ice surface albedo vary greatly from about 10% for clear lake ice (Bolsenga, 1969) to almost 70% for snow free Arctic sea ice (Krutskih, et al., 1970).
+Reported values for ice surface albedo vary greatly from about 10% for clear lake ice (Bolsenga, 1969) to almost 70% for snow free Arctic Sea ice (Krutskih, et al., 1970).
 Krutskih, et al. suggest ice albedo is more dependent on air temperature than on solar altitude.
-Based on their extensive Arctic sea observations, ice surface albedo for solar radiation was determined as:
+Based on their extensive Arctic Sea observations, ice surface albedo for solar radiation was determined as:

 ALBi=ε for Ta≤0℃